9 AI Search Trends That Will Reshape Algorithms in 2026

 AI-First Visibility Gaps

 GEO trackers address this gap by monitoring brand visibility across multiple AI platforms simultaneously.
-Tools like SE Ranking’s AI Visibility Tracker and Semrush’s AIO platform provide comprehensive insights into how brands appear in generative engine responses, including sentiment analysis, share of voice metrics, and competitive benchmarking.
+Tools like SE Ranking’s AI Visibility Tracker and Semrush’s AIO platform provide comprehensive insights into how brands appear in generative engine responses, including sentiment analysis, share-of-voice metrics, and competitive benchmarking.

 Real-Time Performance Monitoring